 Please also note that medicine should only be brought to school when essential; that is, where it would be detrimental to a child's health if the medicine was not administered during the school day.
 If the student has a chronic condition and is on long term medication, it is important that the Nurse is informed at the beginning of the year

 23.BYOD (Bring Your Own Device)

 "Bring Your Own Device" applies to ALL students in Secondary.
-They are required to bring a laptop to school every day.

-Below is a list of requirements for laptops that are brought to school, and they do need to be brought everyday:
+Below is a list of requirements for laptops that are brought to school, and they do need to be brought everyday.